 Press OK to save the changes.
-Although changes are remembered by CorePlus, the changed configuration is not yet activated.
+Although changes are remembered by CorePlus, the changed configuration is not yet activated and won't be activated until CorePlus is told to activate the changed configuration.

 Remember that DHCP should not be enabled when using static IP addresses and also that the IP address of the Default Gateway (which is the ISP's router) must be specified.
 As explained in more detail later, specifying the Default Gateway also has the additional effect of automatically adding a route for the gateway in the CorePlus routing table.